TextEdit Class

 The TextEdit.Properties property allows access to the RepositoryItemTextEdit object - a repository item that stores editor settings.

-The image below shows a sample text edit.
+The image below shows a text edit:

 The following table enumerates main TextEdit API: